 - Analyze the data to discover something you didn’t know or answer tough questions.

 - Refine your search with filters and tags to segment the data into areas that are relevant to your business.

 - Action your discovery through automated, real-time email alerts.

-When you create a Quick Search, you will see the last one month of mentions and data can be analyzed and filtered.
+When you create a quick search, you will see the last one month of mentions and data can be analyzed and filtered.
 However, some actions may be limited.
-It is not possible to revisit results, view all insights (some metrics will not be available), share with the team, and create alerts.
+It is not possible to revisit results, view all insights (as some metrics will not be available with quick searches), share with the team, and create alerts.

-When you are happy with your Quick Search, you can choose to save it.
-When you save a Quick Search as a Saved Search, all users in your organization can access the search.
+When you are happy with your quick search, you can choose to save it.
+When you save a quick search as a saved search, all users in your organization can access the search.
 You will be able to view all mentions and metrics from the last year, view all available insights, create alerts, share with the team, and more.
-The number of Saved Searches your organization can create is limited as per your Social Media Management contract.
+The number of saved searches your organization can create is allotted based on your Social Media Management contract.